Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 The HazCom rule does not apply to “hazardous waste as such term is defined by the Solid Waste Disposal Act, as amended by the Resource Conservation and Recovery Act of 1976, as amended (42 U.S.C.
 6901 et seq.), when subject to regulations issued under that Act by the Environmental Protection Agency.”

 A vast majority of wastes that are not covered by the Resource Conservation and Recovery Act (RCRA) do not exhibit any hazardous properties, and therefore do not fall under the scope of the HazCom standard.
-However, there is a small subset of these waste materials that may exhibit some level of hazard (such as toxicity) if ingested, injected, absorbed, or inhaled in significant quantities.
+However, a small subset of these waste materials exhibit some level of hazard (such as toxicity) if ingested, injected, absorbed, or inhaled in significant quantities.
 Examples of hazardous wastes that are not covered by RCRA include:

 - Non-RCRA regulated commercial solid waste.